 Now is an exceptional time to be in the spa business.
-The hustle of modern-day life — and the nature of our cellphone addictions — keep us connected and wired at all times.
+The hustle of modern-day life — and the nature of our cell phone addictions — keep us connected and wired at all times.
+Yoga and meditation can help us disconnect.
+However, the perfect playlist helps us to truly feel zen.

-Spas offer a sense of relief and release, so we can step away from the things that worry us and into a world of relaxation.
+Spas offer a sense of relief, release, and even healing, so we can step away from the things that worry us and into a world of relaxation.
 If the treatments we receive at a spa also help us look better in our selfies, that is an added bonus.

 The spa resurgence has been happening for a long time.
 In fact, in a 2007 article published in The New York Times, an industry expert reported that there were more spas in the United States than there were Starbucks coffee shops.
 Many more spas have opened up since 2007, and interest in spas is not likely to dissipate anytime soon.

-That booming interest is good for business, but in this competitive market, you will need to ensure that your spa stands out and offers the exceptional experience your competitors may not match.
-Good music and the right playlists can make that happen.
+That booming interest is good for business, but in this competitive market, you will need to ensure that your spa stands out and offers the exceptional experience your top competitors may not match.
+The best spa music and the right playlists can make that happen.

 How Music Helps Your Spa